ioggstream/draft-polli-restapi-ld-keywords/draft-polli-restapi-ld-keywords.md

     - email: "mailto:son@example"
 ~~~

-The example contained in the above schema
+The example schema instance contained in the above schema
 results in the following JSON-LD document.

 ~~~ json